Descent · decided by Ministry of Interior

-Czech Republic citizenship by descent
+Czech citizenship by descent

 Czechia lets children and grandchildren of former Czech/Czechoslovak citizens acquire citizenship by a simple declaration — no language, residence, or chain requirement.
 Check whether you qualify, build your lineage, and get a primary-source-backed document checklist and cost estimate.